camunda/camunda-docs/docs/self-managed/tasklist-deployment/tasklist-authentication.md

 ### Configure Identity

 :::warning
-These configuration variables are deprecated, to connect using the updated values see [Connecting to Entra ID](../platform-deployment/helm-kubernetes/guides/connect-to-an-oidc-provider.md) for advice.
+These configuration variables are deprecated.
+To connect using the updated values, see [Connecting to an OpenID Connect provider](../platform-deployment/helm-kubernetes/guides/connect-to-an-oidc-provider.md).
 :::

 Identity requires the following parameters: